Common Trucks on the Road

 Nearly 70 percent of all freight transported throughout the U.S. is transported by truck, mostly through the services of around 1.2 million trucking companies.
 An estimated 15.5 million commercial trucks are in operation in the United States, including about two-million semi-trucks.
 These trucks log about 433 billion miles a year, hauling around $671 billion worth of goods from within the country and another several hundred billion from Canada and Mexico.
 It’s safe to say that our nation’s economy and our daily lives are heavily affected by the trucking industry.
+If you or a loved one’s life has already been negatively impacted from a trucking related accident don’t hesitate to talk to a truck accident attorney for your recovery options.

 When people think of commercial trucks, they often only think about a specific type of truck—such as a dump truck or a semi-truck.
 In reality, there are several different types of trucks, classified by whether they carry cargo or passengers, as well as by the weight of the vehicles.